 Themes.Implicit: The theme-specific XAML code for all the controls.

-As its name suggests, the Themes.Implicit folder contains all styles and resources needed for the visualization of the UI for WPF controls.
+As its name suggests, the Themes.Implicit folder contains all styles and resources needed for the visualization of the Telerik UI for Silverlight controls.
 Further digging into its structure, you will notice that it contains separate folders for each available theme.

 The standard binaries include the implementation of the different controls as well as the styles and the resources needed for their visualization.
 As our assemblies contain multiple components, all styles for them are included and the assembly size is larger.